HUPO-PSI/mzQC/doc/gh-page/pages/use-case-stories/mzml-mzqc-example.md

+---
+layout: page
-## Example of mzQC metrics in mzML
+title: "Example of mzQC metrics in mzML"
+permalink: /mzQC-intro/usecases/mzML-mzQC/
+---

 QC metrics from _mzQC_ can also be incorporated into other PSI formats, like _mzML_ and _mzIdentML_, if it is preferable to keep all information in one file.
 The following describes a tiny _mzML_, for which a QC tool calculated id-free QC metrics for all individual spectra of the run and a set of charge distribution metrics.